Algorithmic aspects of immersibility and embeddability: Introduction

+The proof follows an outline originating in the work of Nabutovsky \cite{NabSph}.
+Suppose a computable bound existed.
+Then one could solve the decision problem of whether $M$ is immersible by a brute force search \emph{all} candidate functions (up to a $C^2$-small deformation) whose geometry is below the bound.
+If an immersion is not found in this search, then the manifold is not immersible.

-Results of this sort derive from the idea of Nabutovsky \cite{NabSph} wherein logical complexity of decision problems is reflected in lower complexity bounds for solutions of related variational problems.
-The difference between the above theorem and the situation in \cite{CDMW} is that in the case of cobordism, the relevant algebraic topology is stable homotopy theory, while for immersions the relevant problems are unstable.
+In this way logical complexity of decision problems is reflected in lower complexity bounds for solutions of related variational problems.
+The difference between this case and the situation in \cite{CDMW} is that in the case of cobordism, the relevant algebraic topology is stable homotopy theory, which is algorithmically tractable, while for immersions the relevant problems are unstable.